Are Russian Blue Cats Good with Kids?

 Russian Blues can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 7-15 lbs and lifespan of 15-20 yrs, the Russian Blue requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 7-15 lbs and lifespan of 15-20 yrs, the Russian Blue benefits from care tailored to its physical and behavioral profile.
 What makes the Russian Blue remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Age-Appropriate Interactions